github/docs/content/developers/github-marketplace/selling-your-app-on-github-marketplace/pricing-plans-for-github-marketplace-apps.md

 {% note %}

-**Note:** GitHub expects you to delete any private customer data within 30 days of a cancelled trial, beginning at the receipt of the cancellation event.
+**Note:** GitHub expects you to delete any private customer data within 30 days of a canceled trial, beginning at the receipt of the cancellation event.

 {% endnote %}